KIB-in-Batch/pkg/README.md

     DEPENDENCIES.txt # Every line is a dependency name VERSION.txt # Has to be a semantic version (e.g. 2.5.8)
-    DESCRIPTION.txt # Optional, kib-pkg info displays the Lorem Ipsum text if not provided files/
+    DESCRIPTION.txt # Optional, kib-pkg info displays the Lorem Ipsum text if not provided MAXVER.txt # Maximum major version of KIB in Batch the package can be installed on (e.g. 9) files/
         # Files the package can access without downloading remote files go here
         # For example, a shell script